freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/test-if-a-value-is-of-a-specific-data-structure-type.md

 As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-mochachai">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-mochachai/'>GitHub</a>.

-`#typeOf` asserts that value’s type is the given string, as determined by `Object.prototype.toString`.
+`#typeOf` asserts that value's type is the given string, as determined by `Object.prototype.toString`.

 </section>